deckerweb/toolbar-extras/readme.txt

 **New:** *Extended the Theme support for:*

-* Kava Pro (Premium, by Zemez/ CrocoBlock) - including the "Kava Extra" plugin
+* Kava Pro (Premium, by Zemez Jet/ CrocoBlock) - including the "Kava Extra" plugin
 * Phlox (free, by averta) - including the free Add-Ons "Phlox Core Elements" and "Phlox Portfolio"
-* Buildwall (Premium, by Zemez)
+* Buildwall (Premium, by Zemez Jet)
 * Resurrect (Premium, by churchthemes.com)
 * Exodus (Premium, by churchthemes.com)
 * Saved (Premium, by churchthemes.com)